lorenzoajo/WebApllicationForEcommerce/README.md

 # WebApllicationForEcommerce
 I developed this application for an assignament a university.
-With this project i have lerned:
+With this project i have learned:
 * html
 * css
 * javascript